 - The Anti-Oppression Knowledge Integrators (AOK) continued their work, including hosting a KI seminar on Indigenous knowledge.

-- For the classes of Amsterdam I and Berlin II, this year is a milestone reunion!
+- For the classes of Berlin I and Copenhagen II, this year is a milestone reunion!
 Whether you travelled with this cohort, graduated with them, or just otherwise feel connected, check out the ENV reunion website to see how we’re celebrating.
-To be included, connect with the class champions listed on that web page.
+We rely heavily on Class Champions to organize and connect the cohorts for Reunion.
+If you are excited about Reunion, please consider volunteering as a Class Champion before the deadline on January 30.
 I look forward to seeing you in the KI studio!

-- The Knowledge Integration Community Slack workspace is active and continues to grow with over 150 members!
-To join us talking about #connections, #careers, and #community, please email Kim.
+- The Knowledge Integration Community Slack workspace is active and continues to grow with over 180 members!
+To join us talking about #connections, #careers, and #community, contact Kim for the invite link.